Biden toughens border, offers legal path for 30,000 a month

 But Venezuelans were seen far less at the border after Mexico agreed on Oct.
 12 to begin accepting those expelled from the United States.
 They were stopped 7,931 times, down 64% from October.

-Associated Press writers Rebecca Santana in Washington, Gisela Salomon in Miami and Elliot Spagat in San Diego contributed to this report.
+Spagat reported from Arizona.
+Associated Press writers Rebecca Santana in Washington and Gisela Salomon in Miami contributed to this report.

 Credit: Patrick Semansky